Software Engineering- Bachelor's study program

 Good to know

-• The Department of Computer Science at the University of Stuttgart is excellently positioned in research and teaching and offers a wide range of courses.
-This allows students to pursue an individual specialization in the elective areas of the program during their studies.
+The Department of Computer Science at the University of Stuttgart excels in research and teaching and offers a wide range of courses.
+This enables you to specialize in the areas that interest you most during your studies and define your own path.

 • Buddy or mentoring program: The International Office offers two support programs to international students who are about to start their studies at the University of Stuttgart.
 Click here to find out more!